Aermacchi M-345

 The Aermacchi M-345 is a turbofan-powered military trainer aircraft designed and produced by the Italian defense conglomerate Leonardo S.p.A.

-It is a development of the SIAI-Marchetti S.211.
+It is an improvement of the Aermacchi M-311 which in itself was a development of the SIAI-Marchetti S.211.
 On 29 December 2016, the M-345 performed its maiden flight; one month later, the first order for the type was placed by the Italian Air Force.
 The first production-standard M-345 was flown from Venegono Superiore in December 2018; and entered service in December 2020 replacing MB-339.